johanns/libepaper/examples/README.md

 ## Overview

-This directory contains complete, working examples that demonstrate various features of the libepaper2 library.
+This directory contains complete, working examples that demonstrate various features of the libepaper library.
 Each example is self-contained and can serve as a starting point for your own projects.

 **All examples require:**
 - Raspberry Pi with SPI enabled